I recently returned from a whirlwind trip through the Channel Country and Gulf

 out for a 4WD joyride to come back a little later.

-along the right-hand side of the creekbed after hearing their wren-like zit-zit
+along the right-hand side of the creekbed after hearing their calls.

-hovering low by the side of the road but couldn't relocate it with the spottie
+the side of the road but couldn't relocate it once I stopped.

 of many Aust Pratincoles plus Spinifex Pigeons, Diamond Doves* and a

-and starting to dry off rapidly and as a result fairly quiet for birds but
+and starting to dry off and fairly quiet birdwise.

 Sacred KF nest right beside our camp and almost treading on a pair of Brown